nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

 scp -i ~/Desktop/GWAS/amazon.pem ~/Desktop/GWAS/pruned_coatColor_maf_geno.vcf.gz ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com:~/GWAS/
 scp -i ~/Desktop/GWAS/amazon.pem ~/Desktop/GWAS/coatColor.pheno ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com:~/GWAS/
 ```
+Here `scp` is short for secure copy. [`scp` allows files to be copied to, from, or between different hosts](http://www.hypexr.org/linux_scp_help.php).
+It takes three arguments:

+1) The first `~/Desktop/GWAS/amazon.pem` is the path to your private key file ("amazon.pem" in this case) which serves as a password for AWS.
+You will also need the `-i` flag; it tells `scp` to look for a private key file.

+2) The second argument `~/Desktop/GWAS/pruned_coatColor_maf_geno.vcf.gz` is the path to the file on your local machine (that needs to be copied).

+3) The last argument `ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com:~/GWAS/` is the path to the AWS folder where the file will be pasted.

-Here `scp` is short for secure copy.
-You're copying files from the GWAS folder on your local machine to the GWAS folder in the remote Ubuntu computer.
-Be sure to change the ec2 instance name like you did earlier.
+So you're copying files from the GWAS folder on your local machine to the GWAS folder in the remote Ubuntu computer.
+Be sure to **change the ec2 instance name** like you did earlier.

 * To check if this worked, log back into the remote Ubuntu instance by **typing in the ssh command described above**.
 Then change directory to the GWAS and list files in it: